 Darktable's OpenCL works fine with this card on Ubuntu GNOME 14.04 with the discontinued fglrx driver.

-#6 Updated by Fernando Iguacel 8 months ago
+#6 Updated by Fernando Iguacel over 1 year ago

 Just tried the solution on https://github.com/fireice-uk/xmr-stak-amd/issues/69

 and darktable-cltest just worked